 The Art & Design Department performs various forms of community outreach in the Joliet area.
 Since 2002, the department has ran a summer arts camp (offering financial scholarships) for area children and young adults.
 Specifically, these art camps are designed to introduce kindergarten to 8th grade students to the visual arts, focusing primarily upon the studio arts.
 Classes are taught by department faculty and student teacher candidates.
 The course material covers a wide arrange of topics (e.g., ceramics, drawing, painting, and art fundamentals).
-The next camp will resume in the Summer of 2014.

 Finally, students studying in Art & Design have taught courses at Our Lady of Angels Community Center, produced graphic design projects for various area businesses (e.g., Lifestyles Magazine) and non-for-profit agencies (e.g., Joliet/Will County Project Pride), and hosted area art events for a wide range of local entities.